t16ing/.vim/README.md

 ## Sensible Configurations

-- Sensible motion, search, fold, and precede configuration.
+- Sensible motion, search, fold, and precede each line with its line number.
 - More file format and encoding are supported.
 - Persistent editing position and undo history.
-Auto update buffer while file changes.
+Auto read when a file is changed from the outside
 - Indent: 4 spaces, expand tabs.
 Highlight tabs and unwanted spaces.
 - Integrate with system clipboard.
 - colorscheme: PaperColor Dark.